 Hello!
 I’m a research scientist at the National Oceanographic and Atmospheric Administration’s Geophysical Fluid Dynamics Laboratory (GFDL).
-At GFDL, I work to better understand the patterns and drivers sea level variability.
+At GFDL, I work to better understand the patterns and drivers of sea level variability.
 Using both observations and state-of-the-art ocean/climate models developed at GFDL, I work to identify mechanistic links between open-ocean and coastal sea level change.
 I’m particularly interested in coastal changes driven by ocean circulation and heat content change.
-My approach is based on experiences gained as an observational physical oceangrapher studying mesoscale eddies and eddy vertical structure.
+This approach is based on experiences gained as an observational physical oceangrapher studying mesoscale eddies and eddy vertical structure.

 Prior to starting this position, I was a postdoctoral investigator at Woods Hole Oceanographic Institution, leveraging observations collected by satellites, ships, moorings, floats, and autonomous underwater vehicles to study the ocean.
 Past and present research interests include: ocean general circulation, ocean heat uptake, mesoscale eddy turbulence, eddy vertical structure, and the relationship between steric sea level and manometric sea level change.